yasskin/message-board/README.md

 * Allow users to add answers to a question.
 * Answers are added and viewed on the same page as the question they respond to.

+## Project Objectives

+* Application template contains header with link(s).

+* Data is stored in and retrieved from Ember Data models and Firebase.

+* Components are used to create display and behavior for your templates.

+* One-to-many relationship exists between Question and Answers.

+* Application works as expected.

+* Project is in a polished, portfolio-quality state.

+* Able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology.

 ## Prerequisites

 You will need the following things properly installed on your computer.